-Dr. Nancy W. Glynn acts as an academic advisor for MPH students.
-When students have completed their required coursework and are prepared to move forward with development of their culminating essay projects, they are typically connected with another Epidemiology faculty member who will act as a research mentor.
+Dr. Nancy W. Glynn is the Program Director for MPH students who also serves as academic advisor.
+When students have completed their required coursework and are prepared to move forward with development of their culminating essay projects, they are typically connected with another Epidemiology faculty member who will act as their Research Mentor.